ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Node.js Isn’t Slow — You’re Just Using It Wrong for CPU Work - <a href="https://levelup.gitconnected.com/node-js-isnt-slow-you-re-just-using-it-wrong-for-cpu-work-8e96629f0a64?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Node Rate-Limiter Rules That Don’t DDoS Yourself - <a href="https://medium.com/@npavfan2facts/10-node-rate-limiter-rules-that-dont-ddos-yourself-866e28b5b40e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Younusraza`**
+✍️ **posted by `Quellin`**

-<blockquote>The Moment Everything Broke
+<blockquote>How to ship Node.js rate limiting that protects your API instead of taking it down with it.
-Continue reading on Level Up Coding »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-WebDev 101: Why I Ditched a Promising Future in Cryptography for a JavaScript Codemonkey Job - <a href="https://medium.com/@gukesh.ramashwani/webdev-101-why-i-ditched-a-promising-future-in-cryptography-for-a-javascript-codemonkey-job-25c0246ceb04?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Redis Streams + Node Patterns for Million-Event Throughput - <a href="https://medium.com/@Nexumo_/10-redis-streams-node-patterns-for-million-event-throughput-a83e4656669c?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gukesh Ramashwani`**
+✍️ **posted by `Nexumo`**

-<blockquote>In a world where technology is evolving at lightning speed, I made a bold career move that raised more than a few eyebrows.
-Leaving behind…
+<blockquote>Practical architectures, patterns, and code to keep Redis Streams + Node.js happily chewing through millions of events a day.
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building a Production-Ready AI Chat Application with Streaming Responses in React + Node.js - <a href="https://medium.com/@theabhishek.040/building-production-ai-chat-streaming-react-nodejs-e5943f5ca507?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 20 — Resume Building Secrets: Crafting an ATS-Optimized Resume That Gets You Noticed ✨ - <a href="https://medium.com/@javaScriptwithvinay/day-20-resume-building-secrets-crafting-an-ats-optimized-resume-that-gets-you-noticed-a1ced6eb5a09?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeOrbit`**
+✍️ **posted by `JavaScript With Vinay`**

-<blockquote>Build ChatGPT-like streaming in React + Node.js with complete, bug-free code.
-Learn error handling, auto-scroll, and cancellation — all…
+<blockquote>Because your resume should open doors… not end up lost in HR’s Bermuda Triangle.
 Continue reading on Medium »</blockquote>

 <h3>4.
-If you are a Node.js developer, you need to know about Playwright - <a href="https://medium.com/@deepakmukundpur/if-you-are-a-node-js-developer-you-need-to-know-about-playwright-8b1fc5d26c2d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js and Hardware: The Hidden Challenges No One Talks About - <a href="https://medium.com/@elixirdeveloper6/node-js-and-hardware-the-hidden-challenges-no-one-talks-about-f3d94ccc1bdf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Deepak`**
+✍️ **posted by `My Life`**

-<blockquote>I have a project using Playwright to capture logs, screenshots, and video.
+<blockquote>Fast prototyping, a vast ecosystem, and well-known tools make building hardware with JavaScript seem like a dream come true.
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Solved Laravel Streaming Problems by Adding a Small Node.js Microservice - <a href="https://medium.com/@prabathabeysighe001/how-i-solved-laravel-streaming-problems-by-adding-a-small-node-js-microservice-b9a7885fcaf8?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Deploy a Node.js Backend on AWS EC2 Using Automated GitHub Actions CI/CD - <a href="https://codeguyakash.medium.com/deploy-a-node-js-backend-on-aws-ec2-using-automated-github-actions-ci-cd-4a00e07cd389?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Prabath Abeysighe`**
+✍️ **posted by `Akash (codeguyakash)`**

-<blockquote>Real-time streaming in Laravel sounds easy… until you actually try it.
+<blockquote>If you want to deploy your Node.js backend on an EC2 instance with a fully automated CI/CD pipeline using GitHub Actions, this guide is…
 Continue reading on Medium »</blockquote>

 <h3>6.
-Why Node.js Scales: A Deep Dive Into the Event Loop & Modern Concurrency - <a href="https://medium.com/@petrolesapiti/why-node-js-scales-a-deep-dive-into-the-event-loop-modern-concurrency-3f1dcf8c29ee?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 7 Node Worker-Thread Patterns for CPU-Heavy Pipelines - <a href="https://medium.com/@sparknp1/top-7-node-worker-thread-patterns-for-cpu-heavy-pipelines-b5698620badb?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Petro Lesapiti Loltolo`**
+✍️ **posted by `Syntal`**

-<blockquote>In the last decade, Node.js has transitioned from “the new kid in backend development” to “the default choice for scalable, real-time…
+<blockquote>Practical concurrency patterns to keep Node.js responsive while chewing through CPU-heavy workloads.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Top 10 Job Sites Every Software Engineer (Especially Node.js Developers) Should Use in 2025 - <a href="https://noncodersuccess.medium.com/top-10-job-sites-every-software-engineer-especially-node-js-developers-should-use-in-2025-d03fccd8f349?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Supercharge Your Backend with Redis API Caching - <a href="https://mind-to-machine.medium.com/how-to-supercharge-your-backend-with-redis-api-caching-618c05e3838e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NonCoderSuccess`**
+✍️ **posted by `Mind to Machine`**

-<blockquote>Finding a good software engineering job is becoming more competitive every year — especially for backend engineers, Node.js developers…
+<blockquote>A developer’s practical guide to accelerating API responses, reducing latency, and scaling efficiently using Redis caching.
 Continue reading on Medium »</blockquote>

 <h3>8.
-8 Node.js Backpressure Designs That Keep Services Stable - <a href="https://medium.com/@bhagyarana80/8-node-js-backpressure-designs-that-keep-services-stable-341d09ea95b9?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Node Edge-Function Tactics to Win the Cold-Start Lottery - <a href="https://medium.com/@Praxen/5-node-edge-function-tactics-to-win-the-cold-start-lottery-6c579b9f0c98?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bhagya Rana`**
+✍️ **posted by `Praxen`**

-<blockquote>Practical patterns — native Streams to worker pools — that turn “random spikes” into predictable throughput without melting your Node.js…
+<blockquote>How to keep p99 in check when your functions spin up on the edge, not in a cozy, always-on VM.
 Continue reading on Medium »</blockquote>

+<h3>9.
+7 Node.js TLS/HTTP-2/3 Tweaks for Faster Handshakes - <a href="https://medium.com/@connect.hashblock/7-node-js-tls-http-2-3-tweaks-for-faster-handshakes-12326355828b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hash Block`**

+<blockquote>Practical server-side habits to shave round-trips, cut handshake bytes, and light up ALPN — without breaking security.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Super-Smooth Page Animations in TanStack Router Using View Transitions - <a href="https://medium.com/@sovannaro/super-smooth-page-animations-in-tanstack-router-using-view-transitions-01bebeb75e86?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Learn Tech Even If Your Laptop/Phone Isn’t Strong (Or Your Data Is Small) - <a href="https://medium.com/@techgirljournal247/how-to-learn-tech-even-if-your-laptop-phone-isnt-strong-or-your-data-is-small-42c4f3a3d798?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SOVANNARO`**
+✍️ **posted by `Tech Girl Journal`**

-<blockquote>How to level up your TanStack Router apps with effortless, SEO-friendly page transitions.
+<blockquote>Let me be sincere with you…
+One of the biggest fears beginners have (including me when I started) is this:
 Continue reading on Medium »</blockquote>

 <h3>2.
-TypeScript 6.0: Decorators & Function Builders for Libraries - <a href="https://medium.com/@mernstackdevbykevin/typescript-6-0-decorators-function-builders-for-libraries-e14448933288?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using Local JSON Files as a Mini Database in Next.js (Beginner-Friendly Guide) - <a href="https://meetpan1048.medium.com/using-local-json-files-as-a-mini-database-in-next-js-beginner-friendly-guide-5c10df3a9154?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**
+✍️ **posted by `Meet`**

-<blockquote>Build elegant, production-ready libraries with TypeScript 6.0 decorators — master validation, metadata, and cross-cutting concerns that…
+<blockquote>Whenever I prototype a new idea in Next.js, I don’t immediately reach for MongoDB, PostgreSQL, Supabase, Prisma, or anything heavy…
 Continue reading on Medium »</blockquote>

 <h3>3.
+Firebase: The One Tool That Lets You Build Apps Without Knowing Backend (Deploy, Auth, DB… - <a href="https://medium.com/@__terminator/firebase-the-one-tool-that-lets-you-build-apps-without-knowing-backend-deploy-auth-db-0b98911fbb71?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Murari Mohan Tripathi`**

+<blockquote>If you’re a student, a beginner developer, or someone who wants to build a complete app without touching backend code — let me introduce…
+Continue reading on Medium »</blockquote>

-53% of Users Abandon Sites After 3 Seconds: A Web Performance Audit Guide - <a href="https://medium.com/@davidmann4/53-of-users-abandon-sites-after-3-seconds-a-web-performance-audit-guide-2ac80be88222?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Assassin’s Creed Mirage 1.1.0 – Free Valley of Memory DLC & Big Gameplay Upgrades - <a href="https://medium.com/@melojack45/assassins-creed-mirage-1-1-0-free-valley-of-memory-dlc-big-gameplay-upgrades-ff5aedbb13d6?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jack Melo`**

+<blockquote>Get ready to explore the new AlUla region in Assassin’s Creed Mirage with the free 1.1.0 update!
+Includes fresh missions, advanced parkour…
+Continue reading on Medium »</blockquote>

+<h3>5.
+This is why every small business NEEDS a website in 2025 - <a href="https://medium.com/@lukasstardesigns/this-is-why-every-small-business-needs-a-website-in-2025-2145995fc5e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `David Mann`**
+✍️ **posted by `Lukas Farrell`**

-<blockquote>Your website might be bleeding money right now, and you don’t even know it.
+<blockquote>It’s 2025, and every business needs to start having a website in 2025.
 Continue reading on Medium »</blockquote>

 <br/>